lenstronomy/lenstronomy/README.rst

 Modelling Features
 ------------------

-* a variety of lens models to use in arbitrary superposition
+* a variety of analytic lens model profiles to be used in superposition with each other
-* lens equation solver
+* ray-shooting, lens equation solver, non-linear image position solver and various other lensing computation tools
-* multi-plane ray-tracing
+* integrated support for multi-lens plane and multi-source plane
+* API to conveniently simulate mock lenses
 * Extended source reconstruction with basis sets (shapelets) and analytic light profiles
-* Point sources
+* Point source modeling within the lensing context and iterative point spread function reconstruction
 * numerical options for sub-grid ray-tracing and sub-pixel convolution
-* non-linear line-of-sight description
-* iterative point spread function reconstruction
-* linear and non-linear optimization modules
-* Pre-defined plotting and illustration routines
 * Particle swarm optimization for parameter fitting
-* MCMC (emcee from CosmoHammer) for parameter inferences
-* Nested Sampling (MultiNest, DyPolyChord, or Dynesty) for evidence computation and parameter inferences
+* MCMC (emcee) and nested sampling (MultiNest, DyPolyChord, or Dynesty) for parameter inferences and evidence computations
-* Kinematic modelling
+* Kinematic modelling (Jeans equation) of lens deflector galaxy
 * Cosmographic inference tools
+* Pre-defined plotting and illustration routines
+* ...and much more